MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remotemanagement.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to manage whether the Windows Remote Management (WinRM) service accepts Negotiate authentication from a remote client.

-- If you enable this policy setting, the WinRM service does not accept Negotiate authentication from a remote client.
+- If you enable this policy setting, the WinRM service doesn't accept Negotiate authentication from a remote client.

-- If you disable or do not configure this policy setting, the WinRM service accepts Negotiate authentication from a remote client.
+- If you disable or don't configure this policy setting, the WinRM service accepts Negotiate authentication from a remote client.
 <!-- DisallowNegotiateAuthenticationService-Description-End -->

 <!-- DisallowNegotiateAuthenticationService-Editable-Begin -->